dimonge/Noher-Client/README.md

     - Notifications that provides information to the user when necessary

+## To install

+I have added the Noher.ipa file to be installed on an iPhone (recommending an iPhone 6) for testing.

+## ALTERNATIVE

 ## How to Setup

 **Step 1:** git clone this repo: